 - Radhuni is another ingredient that makes this dish unique.

 - Kala Bhuna calls for loads of oil.
 Mustard oil works best (Again Pritha di).

-- In the traditional recipe, “Soy sauce” is not used.
-Hours of slow cooking is the trick.
-In fact, typical Bengali Muslim delicacies do no call for Soy sauce at all!
+- In the traditional recipe, "Soy sauce" is not used.
+Hours of slow cooking are the trick.
+In fact, typical Bengali Muslim delicacies do not call for Soy sauce at all!
 (Maa knows it after all!)

 - While cooking Kala Bhuna, try to use meat in bulk, at least 1 kg is a must (This was Rosie's pro tip!)

 - This dish is all about frying the meat but not koshano! (all of us!)

 Kala Bhuna Recipe from Debjanir Rannaghar!Print

 Bangladeshi Kala Bhuna | Beef Kala Bhuna | Kalo Bhuna Recipe